 I started this blog as a way to start over.
 You see, I thought I had everything figured out, which is something I don’t think most others at 21 can say.
-I really don’t mean to come across as a prick, but I had great grades, a resume with awesome experiences, an amazing girlfriend, and I was getting paid to do cool research (HIV and TB vaccine development) under a really well-known professor.
+I really don’t mean to come across as a prick, but I had great grades, a resume with awesome experiences, an amazing girlfriend, and I was getting paid to do important research under a really well-known professor.
 I thought that all I had left to do was go through the motions and everything would just work out.
 I would get into medical school, have a nice house, and be able to live a nice comfortable life with my wife, 2 kids, and 3 dogs.

 I was so comfortable with everything that I never stopped to reflect and ask myself if I could be better and I definitely didn’t care to properly listen and take advice from others.
 After all, why would I need to listen to others?
 I thought everything was figured out and that I just had to keep on keeping on.